80% of building companies trading today will go out of business in the next 5 years.

 You need the financial reports for last month so that you can course correct and ensure that you make a profit this month.

-Let me start by explaining the difference between a Profit & Loss Statement and a Balance Sheet.
+The difference between a Profit & Loss Statement and a Balance Sheet

 Think of it like like putting fuel into your car.
 The fuel going into the tank is your income.
 When you fire up the engine and go on a journey you burn a percentage of that fuel, which is like your outgoings.
 The bit left over at the end is the net profit that you get to keep.